-Initially, the dentist will want to conduct tests in order to investigate, diagnose, and pinpoint a suitable treatment.
-The dentist can offer many different treatment options which depend largely on the exact diagnosis and the health of the patient.
-The dentist may advise the patient to halt some habits that aggravate sleep apnea such as smoking, alcohol consumption, and tranquilizer use.
+Initially, Dr. Trujillo will want to conduct tests in order to investigate, diagnose, and pinpoint a suitable treatment.
+Often, a referral for a sleep study will be advised to determine the severity of the condition.
+After a diagnosis has been made, Dr. Trujillo can offer many different treatment options which depend largely on the exact diagnosis and the health of the patient.
+Dr. Trujillo may advise minimizing some habits that aggravate sleep apnea such as smoking, alcohol consumption, and tranquilizer use.

 A more permanent solution is to have surgery that sections the lower jaw and helps pull the bone holding the tongue forward slightly.
-This surgery has an impressive success rate and is simple for the dentist or oral surgeon to perform.
-The dentist needs to formally make a diagnosis of each individual case before recommending the best course of action.
+This surgery has an impressive success rate and is simple for Dr. Trujillo or oral surgeon to perform.
+Dr. Trujillo needs to formally make a diagnosis of each individual case before recommending the best course of action.